adiwg/mdEditor-doc/publish/how-to-publish.md

 #### Step One: Logging Into Science Base

 1. Click the **Publish** button from the top menu in mdEditor.
 2. You will be asked to select a _publishing service_.
-Click on Science Base.
+Click on ScienceBase.
 3. A login window will appear on the right side of the screen - enter your ScienceBase ID and password, and click **Login**.
 When you are logged in, the login window will display who you are logged in as. _The current user must have read/write permissions on ScienceBase for any items to be published \(including parent items\)_.
 You cannot publish until you are logged in.
 4. You will see a list of every valid record in mdEditor in the publishing outline with its ScienceBase Identifier \(if the record already exists on ScienceBase\) and its parent ScienceBase Identifier \(if present in the metadata\).
 This publishing outline shows records in a parent-child relationship and reflects what you would see when you publish in ScienceBase.
 5. Records **without parent IDs** already in their metadata will appear directly under the ScienceBase header